4lowtherabbit/4lowTheRabbit.github.io/blogs/2023/05/Maintenance/index.md

    PaaS maintains not only the host servers but also the app stack insider the worker instances.
 Potentially there would be more planned and unplanned maintenance activities in PaaS, while PaaS guarantees the same high availability as IaaS.

-1. Why was my site restarted at business hours.
+1. Why was my site restarted at business hour.

    An App Service scale unit can take hours or days to upgrade.
 Although the maintenance job is started out of the local business hours, the job's execution would extend to business hours, and we would see restarts in a specific instance at business hours.